wjessop/build_ruby/README.md

 ## Developing

-Developing for build_ruby should be fairly straightforward if you have Docker installed, but there is one complication if you change any files in data/ as you will need to re-run the go-bindata command, and that needs installing first:
+Developing for build_ruby should be fairly straightforward if you have Docker installed.
+The only complication is if you change any files in data/, then you will need to re-run the go-bindata command, and that needs installing first:

 ### Installing go-bindata